andreagrisafi/SALTED/example/water_monomer_PySCF/README.rst

 From the predicted density coefficients, it is possible to validate the model computing the electrostatic energy and compare it against the reference PySCF values.

-1. Calculate the reference energies of the water molecules used in validation, using
+1. Calculate the reference energies of the water molecules used for validation, by running:

     :code:`python3 salted.pyscf.electro_energy`